test-kitchen/kitchen-vagrant/README.md

 The default will be computed from the platform name of the instance.

+### <a name="config-box-download-insecure"></a> box\_download\_insecure

+If true, then SSL certificates from the server will not be verified when downloading the box from `box_url`.
+By default, if the URL is an HTTPS URL, then SSL certs will be verified.

 ### <a name="config-provider"></a> provider

 This determines which Vagrant provider to use.
 The value should match